gaf3/cnc-forge/Output.md

 If you put a `remove` setting in a `code` block, it'll apply that setting to all it's `change` blocks (which they can override).

-Hitting the Remove button while forging applies `remove` to the entire `output` block.
+Hitting the Remove button while forging applies `remove` to the entire `output` block (and guess what!
+You got it, all the other blocks can override it).

 ## condition